soul-drift/PPANN/README.md

 ### Run Automated Experiments with Python Scripts

-Or you can use Python scripts  `run_exp.py`  for automated PP-ANN experiments.
+Or you can use Python scripts  `run_exp.py`  for automated PPANN experiments.
 It dynamically modifies file paths and system hyperparameters within the Rust source code based on the provided command-line arguments, and automatically triggers `cargo run --release` to compile and execute.
 This eliminates the tedious process of manually editing the source code every time you change datasets or parameters.

 ```
 $ cd PPANN/